 Elon University is committed to the principle of equal opportunity.
 Its policies and procedures are designed to ensure that students with disabilities will not, on the basis of those disabilities, be discriminated against or denied an equal opportunity to participate in and enjoy the benefits of University programs, services, and activities.
 This document outlines certain rights and responsibilities and creates a mechanism for dispute resolution if an issue arises in connection with a student’s disability.

-Qualified students with disabilities are eligible for reasonable accommodations or modifications to permit them equal access to University programs, services and activities.
+Qualified students with disabilities are eligible for reasonable accommodations or modifications to permit them equal and equitable access to University programs, services and activities.
 The University is not required to provide accommodations in all circumstances.
 For example, the University is not obligated to provide an accommodation when:

 - the student is not qualified;

 - the accommodation would result in a fundamental alteration of the course or program;